reine/bootstrap-options-theme/README.md

 bootstrap-options-theme
 =======================

-WP Options Framework Theme with Bootstrap
+Options Framework Theme with Bootstrap for WordPress